casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_getting_started.md

 are three core tasks to complete:
   1. Prepare and install the core "toolfow" `mlib_devel`
   2. Prepare and setup of the CASPER platform (usually the fun part)
-  3. Preapre and install the communicataion library `casperfpga`
+  3. Prepare and install the communication library `casperfpga`

 Operating within a new python environment, begin by fetching the development branches and dependencies needed to work with RFSoC.
 The following will assume a